top of page

 Forest School

 Rooted in FSA principles, Forest School is child-led, nature-based and focused on the process of learning rather than outcomes.
 Regular sessions in a natural outdoor setting build wellbeing, confidence, resilience and nature connection over time.
+It is not curriculum delivery — that is a feature, not a gap.

-Sessions typically involve fire lighting, tool use, shelter building, natural crafts and Kelly kettle use — practical activities that engage children who often find the classroom difficult.
+Particularly effective for children with SEND, SEMH needs and neurodivergent profiles.
+Sessions typically involve fire lighting, tool use, shelter building, natural crafts and Kelly kettle use — activities that engage children who often find the classroom difficult.

 02